How does this medication work? What will it do for me?

 Vitamin B12: Long-term use of dexlansoprazole may lead to vitamin B12 deficiency.
 If you are a vegetarian or have low vitamin B12 levels, discuss with your doctor whether any special monitoring is required.

 Breast-feeding: It is not known if dexlansoprazole passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children under 12 years old.